Saint Agur Blue

-Saint Agur (pronounced [sɛ̃taɡyʁ]) is a blue cheese made with pasteurised cow's milk from the village of Beauzac in the Monts du Velay, part of the mountainous Auvergne region of central France.
-Developed in 1988 by the cheese company Bongrain, it is made from pasteurised cow's milk, enriched with cream, and contains 60% butterfat, qualifying it as a double-cream cheese.
+Saint Agur (pronounced [sɛ̃taɡyʁ]) is a blue cheese brand owned by Savencia Fromage & Dairy Group and made with pasteurised cow's milk from the village of Beauzac in the Monts du Velay, part of the mountainous Auvergne region of central France.
+It is made from pasteurised cow's milk, enriched with cream, and contains 60% butterfat, qualifying it as a double-cream cheese.
 Aged for 60 days in cellars, the cheese becomes stronger and spicier as it ages.

 The moist, rich, white cheese has characteristic olive green mould veins throughout and a smooth, creamy texture with a subtle mild spicy taste resembling a softer and finer Roquefort in presentation and taste.
-It is not as salty as more traditional blue cheese, and its tangy and creamy nature are balanced so as not to overpower with a sharp bite, although this is dependent on the age of the cheese.
+It is not as salty as more traditional blue cheese, and its tangy and creamy nature is balanced so as not to overpower with a sharp bite, although this is dependent on the age of the cheese.
 Owing to its double-cream nature, this cheese is easily spread and also melts well.

 Saint Agur is produced in 2 kg octagonal prisms, rendering a shape that makes it easy to cut into wedges.
 It has no rind and sometimes comes in foil to prevent the cheese from becoming more blue.